MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

 We don’t have multi author support currently.
 It is one bot per author.
 However, we have this feature on the roadmap for future releases.
 The current mitigation is to create a service account and share it across the content authors.

-### Can I do end user authentication using AAD or MSA from within the bot?
+### Can I sign in using my personal Microsoft account?

-We currently do not support any authentication from within the Virtual Agent.
-However, native support for end user authentication is on the roadmap.
+No, you can currently only sign in using your work or school Microsoft account.

 ### Virtual Agent Designer does not seem to allow us to store the user utterance that triggered the topic as a variable, is that by design?